skip to content

 00:42:38 - Anthony Campolo

-big performance win on that digitalocean droplet.
-If it's not WordPress, what was that like?
-What is.
-What do you have running on that digitalocean droplet?
+Big performance win.
+If it's not WordPress, what do you have running on that DigitalOcean droplet?
 Are you saying you dropped the droplet itself?

 00:42:47 - Chris Ferdinandi